Protea Primary is a school for traumatised children with special educational needs. Children are at Protea from ages 5 to 13.

 A place of safety

 Due to the amount of special attention and the emotional needs of each child, at Protea each child is in the equivalent of 4 children in a mainstream school.
 The school strives to keep to 10 children per class even if this is not always feasible.
-The school is split into 7 key classes that caters for three home languages being English, Xhosa and Afrikaans.
+The school is split into various classes that cater for three home languages being English, Xhosa, and Afrikaans.
 The team at the school go the extra mile to ensure each child receives the personalised attention they need and can strive towards achieving their learning goals even in the most difficult circumstances.